ozekik/awesome-ontology/README.md

 * [Protégé](https://protege.stanford.edu/) - A free, open-source ontology editor and framework for building intelligent systems.
 * [Vitro](https://github.com/vivo-project/Vitro) - A general-purpose web-based ontology and instance editor with customizable public browsing.
 * [VocBench](http://vocbench.uniroma2.it/) and [Semantic Turkey](http://semanticturkey.uniroma2.it/) - VocBench is a web-based, multilingual, collaborative development platform for managing OWL ontologies, SKOS(/XL) thesauri, Ontolex-lemon lexicons and generic RDF datasets.
 Its backend, Semantic Turkey is a RDF service platform for Knowledge Management and Acquisition.
+* [Termboard](https://termboard.com/) - A very simple graphical editor to create Terms and Relations.
+It can use ChatGPT, Google Bard or any other chatbot.
+Ideal for beginners wanting to make and share quick sketches.

 Archived or inactive: